nimble-dev/nimbleHMC/joss/paper/paper.md

 # Statement of need

 HMC is recognized as a state-of-the-art MCMC sampling algorithm.
-A testimony to this, software packages such as
+As testimony to this, software packages such as
 `Stan` exclusively employ HMC sampling.
 Consequently, such software cannot operate on models containing discrete parameters (upon which HMC cannot operate).
 Models with